Activities After Total Knee Replacement

 As soon as your doctor gives you the go-ahead, you can return to many of the sports activities you enjoyed before your knee replacement.

 - Walk as much as you would like, but remember that walking is not a substitute for the exercises prescribed by your doctor and physical therapist.

 - Swimming is an excellent low-impact activity after a total knee replacement; you can begin swimming as soon as the wound is sufficiently healed.
 Your doctor will let you know when you can begin.

-- In general, lower impact fitness activities such as golfing, bicycling, and light tennis will help increase the longevity of your knee and are preferable over high-impact activities such as jogging, racquetball and skiing.
+- In general, lower impact fitness activities such as golfing, bicycling, and doubles tennis will help increase the longevity of your knee and are preferable over high-impact activities such as jumping, jogging, and skiing.